Home Buying in Massachusetts – The Massachusetts Difference

 A real estate transaction in Massachusetts typically costs more than in other states and can be a bit more complex.

-Of course, local customs vary from area to area (even within our state) so if your home, in another state, came with a refrigerator and without a stove, don’t expect that will be the case here.
-Almost everything is negotiable, but the customs in various real estate markets dictate many unwritten rules because New Englanders are reluctant to quickly embrace change even in the Internet era.
+Since local customs vary from area to area, if your previous home, in another location came with a refrigerator and without a stove, don’t expect that will be the case here.
+Almost everything is negotiable, but the customs in various real estate markets dictate many unwritten rules.

-Here are the main reasons that make Massachusetts real estate transactions unique:
+Here are the main reasons that Massachusetts real estate transactions are different:

 BUYING PROPERTY IS USUALLY A TWO STEP PROCESS IN MASSACHUSETTS:

 Unlike many states, Massachusetts does not have a mandatory disclosure requirement.
 That means that the seller does not have to disclose anything other than what they know about lead paint to the buyers, however, real estate agents must answer a buyer’s questions truthfully.
 In practice, many real estate agencies ask the sellers to fill out a disclosure statement.
-Sellers may or may not choose to do that.
-Many attorneys suggest that the sellers avoid providing a seller’s disclosure because a seller might not be aware of something that could be a problem later.
-Also note that even if a Massachusetts seller provides a written disclosure, the purchase and sale agreement that follows will most likely have language that supersedes the disclosure.
+Sellers may or may not choose to do that and some attorneys suggest that the sellers avoid providing a “seller’s disclosure” because a seller might not be aware of something that could be a problem later.
+Even if a Massachusetts seller provides a written disclosure, the purchase and sale agreement that follows will most likely have language that supersedes the disclosure.

 In some states, sellers have a home inspection prior to putting a property on the market and that inspection is often passed on to the buyer.
 That is rare in Massachusetts.
 If a buyer wants a home inspection, that needs to be included in the buyer’s offer to purchase and the buyer should expect to pay for the inspection.